NAD+ is part of more chemical reactions in the body than any other vitamin-derived molecule.

 How do your cells produce energy?

-Almost every cell in your body uses nicotinamide adenine dinucleotide (NAD) to help fuel reactions that produce energy.
+Almost every cell in your body uses nicotinamide adenine dinucleotide (NAD) to help fuel reactions that produce energy and help with neurotransmitter restoration.
 Think of your cells passing an electron like a hot potato to NAD+ to form NADH.
 Cells accumulate NADH through different metabolic pathways, including glycolysis and the citric acid cycle.
 Cells use NADH in the electron transport chain to produce energy through adenine triphosphate (ATP).
 The delicate ratio of NAD+:NADH will determine if your cell has enough energy to survive and function normally.

 Think of your cells as a representation of your house.
 When the electricity fluctuates during a storm, or when your mitochondria produce less ATP, the lights in your house dim, flicker, and possibly go out.
 Dimmed lights won’t impact you personally; however, a lack of electricity will shut down your WiFi and your electronic communications.
 The unstable supply of energy may lower the temperature in your refrigerator causing your food to spoil.
 The point is: you may not notice the fluctuating levels of ATP in your mitochondria, but over time, you will notice a slow decline in health from the disturbance in cell maintenance.